dkbritt/My-Reddit-Client/README.md

-# My-Reddit-Client
+# RedditLurker
-Building a copycat Reddit application using what I've learned about HTML/CSS, JavaScript, React, Redux, and Git.
+Building a copycat, minimalistic version of Reddit using what I've learned about HTML/CSS, JavaScript, React, Redux, and Git.

 # Redux Toolkit TypeScript Example